The new all-in-one Articles module for Joomla 5.2

 Ordering Options Ordering Direction Descending

-Most read articles - Joomla site module preview (screenshot)
+Most read articles - new Joomla Articles module preview (screenshot)

 Modules: Articles Module tab (screenshot)